Eacred/eacrdata/cmd/rebuilddb2/README.md

 ## License

-See [LICENSE](../../LICENSE) at the base of the ecrdata repository.
+See [LICENSE](../../LICENSE) at the base of the eacrdata repository.